 Meanwhile the French were losing control of Southeast Asia and in 1953 they withdrew from Laos, which became an independent, constitutional monarchy.

 However Laos in the 1950s was a divided country.
 Most was ruled by Royalist governments supported by the USA while parts were ruled by the Pro-Communist Paphet Lao assisted by their allies the Viet Minh.

 All attempts to find a political solution failed and in the 1960s Laos became drawn into the wider Asian War.
 From 1964 to 1973 the USA bombed Paphet Lao territory but failed to defeat them.
 Then in 1975 South Vietnam and Cambodia fell to the Communists.
 Seeing the way things were going Royalists fled from Laos allowing the Paphet Lao to take over.
 The Lao People's Democratic Republic was founded on 2 December 1975.

 A full Communist regime was introduced.
 However in 1988 the government of Laos introduced market reforms.
 As a result the economy of Laos began to grow rapidly.
-Today Laos is still a poor country but it is developing rapidly (from the late 1980s to 2010 the economy grew strongly).
-Laos also has great potential for tourism and there is every reason to be optimistic about its future.
+Today Laos is still a poor country but it is developing rapidly and poverty is declining.
+Laos also has great potential for tourism.

 Meanwhile Laos joined ASEAN in 1997.
-Today the population of Laos is 6.5 million.
+It joined the WTO in 2013.
+Today the population of Laos is 7 million.